Typhoid Mary (character): Fictional character biography

 Typhoid Mary is an enemy and former lover of Daredevil with low level psionic powers, including telekinesis.
 She has been a professional criminal employed by organized crime syndicates as an assassin in the past.
-She is also gravely mentally ill.

 Born Lyla, she grew up "somewhere out in New Mexico" and ran away from home to escape an abusive father.
 She came to New York City hoping to become a dancer or an actress, but she instead started working for a brothel frequented by criminals and organized crime.

-Her condition was accidentally caused when Matt Murdock had tracked a villain down to the brothel where Mary worked.
-Matt attacked the man, but surprisingly, the women working at the brothel surrounded and attacked Matt.
-Panicking, Matt lashed out, knocking Mary out of the window.
-It was at this moment that she somehow became "Typhoid Mary" and vowed no man would ever hurt her again.
-In later appearances, however, she would imply that she was a victim of child abuse.

-Suffering from dissociative identity disorder, Mary Walker has three other abnormal personalities in addition to her seemingly healthy one.
+Mary has dissociative identity disorder and three alternate personalities.
 Her "Mary" personality is timid, quiet, and pacifistic; her "Typhoid" personality is adventurous, lustful, and violent; and her "Bloody Mary" persona is brutal, sadistic, and misandrous.
 Mary once claimed that there was a fourth personality who is 'lost' but has not since been mentioned.
-Aside from highly developed martial arts skills, she also possesses telekinetic powers and, more dangerously, pyrokinesis, the ability to ignite people or objects in her vicinity.
+Aside from highly developed martial arts skills, she also possesses telekinetic powers and pyrokinesis, the ability to ignite people or objects in her vicinity.

-In her first appearance, she met Murdock, and was hired as an assassin by the Kingpin.
-She then first battled Daredevil, while beginning a romance with Murdock.
-She temporarily reverted to her "Mary" personality, but then reverted to her "Typhoid" personality, and began a romance with the Kingpin.
-She hires Bullet, Bushwacker, Ammo, and the Wild Boys to attack Daredevil, and then personally led these criminals against the blind vigilante.

-A favorite pawn of the Kingpin, Typhoid frequently battled and had a love-hate relationship with Daredevil before disappearing.
-Through hypnosis, the abnormal and psychotic personalities were suppressed from Walker's consciousness, and she began to lead a normal life, becoming an actress on a soap opera.
-She was sent by Doctor Doom to learn the secrets of Kymellian technology from Power Pack during the Acts of Vengeance.
-She was subsequently in the Kingpin's employ once again, and met Bullseye.
-She helped thwart an attempt on the Kingpin's life by Crossbones.
-At one point, as she struggled to keep her multiple personalities under control, she befriended Mary Jane Watson and battled Spider-Man when Bloody Mary resurfaced and she began killing men who committed domestic abuse.
-With the web-slinger's help, Mary regained control and voluntarily turned herself in to the police for treatment.